Proposed Philippine Basketball Association arena

-The Philippine Basketball Association (PBA) has played its games across a variety of venues throughout its more than fifty-year long history, but the league has also sought to build an arena of its own.
-The idea was first brought up by Noli Eala during his tenure as commissioner and again by then-chairman Buddy Encarnado in 2010.
-In 2024, plans for the PBA-specific venue were revived once again, with groundbreaking targeted for 2025 or 2026.
+The Philippine Basketball Association (PBA) has played its games across a variety of venues throughout its more than fifty-year long history, but the league has also sought to build an arena of its own, with proposals dating back to 2006.
+The current proposal, which began in 2026, will have the arena built at University of the Philippines Diliman in Quezon City.

+The UP Diliman site will be five hectares in size with a seating capacity ranged between 8,000 and 10,000 spectators.

 History

 Background

 In the Philippine Basketball Association, teams are represented by the companies that own them, which differs from most leagues where teams represent locations, thus there isn't a need for each team to have a "home venue" since there is no home-and-away format.
-Although most games are played within Metro Manila, the venues themselves, particularly the Araneta Coliseum and SM Mall of Asia Arena, are still subject to availability due to other factors such as concerts.
-The idea for the Philippine Basketball Association to build its own arena can be traced back to Noli Eala's time as commissioner in the 2000s.
-In 2010, the idea was brought up once more by then-chairman Buddy Encarnado.
-However, both proposals didn't get far before they were shelved during the COVID-19 pandemic.
+Although most games are played within Metro Manila, the venues themselves, particularly the Araneta Coliseum and SM Mall of Asia Arena, are still subject to availability due to other factors such as concerts and other leagues such as the University Athletic Association of the Philippines (UAAP) and Premier Volleyball League (PVL).
+It is also estimated the league spends 43–45 million annually in order to rent the arenas to be used for games.

-Planning stages
+Proposals

+2006

+Plans for the PBA to build its own arena were first brought up in 2006 by then-commissioner Noli Eala.
+In an interview with All-Star Magazine, Eala had multiple proposed locations, including Taguig (specifically the site where SM Aura would be built), Mandaluyong, and Quezon City where Eala had advanced discussions with the city government to build the arena at what is now part of Vertis North.
+Eala discussed with the PBA board about the arena's ownership, management, and design, but wasn't able to tackle the arena's seating capacity before he stepped down in 2007.

+2010

+Another proposal by Buddy Encarnado was brought up in 2010, though little information is known about it.